OPINION

 CONCLUSION

-[1] The Court will treat the plaintiff's allegations as true for the purposes of these motions.
-The standard for considering the parties' evidence in a motion to compel arbitration is similar to that of a summary judgment motion: the allegations will be considered in the light most favorable to the party opposing the motion.
+.
+The Court will treat the plaintiffs allegations as true for the purposes of these motions.
+The standard for considering the parties’ evidence in a motion to compel arbitration is similar to that of a summary judgment motion: the allegations will be considered in the light most favorable to the party opposing the motion.
 See Par-Knit Mills v.
 Stockbridge Fabrics, 636 F.2d 51, 54 (3d Cir.1980).

-[2] Prudential-Bache has a standard "Customer's Agreement" form, which provides for arbitration of all disputes arising under the Agreement.
+.
+Prudential-Bache has a standard "Customer’s Agreement” form, which provides for arbitration of all disputes arising under the Agreement.
 The Agreement states:

 Any controversy arising out of or relating to my account, to transactions with or for me or to this Agreement or the breach thereof, and whether executed or to be executed within or outside of the United States, except for any controversy arising out of or relating to transactions in commodities or contracts related thereto executed on or subject to the rules of a contract market designated as such under the Commodity Exchange Act, as amended, shall be settled by arbitration in accordance with the rules then obtaining of either the American Arbitration Association or the Board of Governors of the New York Stock Exchange as I may elect.

-[3] Defendants concede that Sullivan, Wulffaert, and the Gallaghers did not sign a Customer's Agreement, and their claims are not subject to arbitration.
+.
+Defendants concede that Sullivan, Wulffaert, and the Gallaghers did not sign a Customer’s Agreement, and their claims are not subject to arbitration.

-[5] It is highly doubtful, given the present record, that the defendants can prove the existence of an agreement to arbitrate under the forged Customer's Agreements by the Doughertys and Hall.
-The procedural posture of the case, however, requires the Court to order this question be set for trial.
-Under 9 U.S.C. § 4, if, as the Court holds, the making of the arbitration agreement is in issue, then the FAA directs that "the court shall proceed summarily to the trial thereof."
+.
+It is highly doubtful, given the present record, that the defendants can prove the existence of an agreement to arbitrate under the forged Customer’s Agreements by the Doughertys and Hall.
+The рrocedural posture of the case, however, requires the Court to order this question be set for trial.
+Under 9 U.S.C. § 4, if, as the Court holds, the making of the arbitration agreement is in issue, then the FAA directs that "the court shall proceed summarily to the trial thereof.”
 Only after the resolution of the arbitration issue can the Court grant or dismiss the motion to compel.
 Therefore, the Court cannot decide the merits of the motion until trial or on a motion for summary judgment if there is no material issue of fact.

-[7] There are two agreements with arbitration clauses at issue.
+.
+There are two agreements with arbitration clauses at issue.
 The procedural posture of the Doughertys case yields an anomalous result because one motion to compel arbitration will be held in abeyance while the other will be granted.
-The question of whether an agreement to arbitrate under the Customer's Agreement exists must be tried under 9 U.S.C. § 4.
-See supra note 5.
-The JAA requires arbitration of the Doughertys' claims, and under Moses H. Cone Hospital the arbitrator will decide what claims, if any, are governed by that agreement.
-It is possible the arbitrator will determine the JAA covers disputes prior to the signing of that agreement, thereby deciding claims that may also be governed by the Customer's Agreements.
-In effect, the Doughertys case is on two different tracks that may ultimately make resolution of the existence of the Customer's Agreement unnecessary.
+The question of whether an agreement to arbitrate under the Customer’s Agreement exists must be tried under 9 U.S.C. § 4.

-[8] In light of the Court's disposition of the motion to compel arbitration of Hall's claims, the present analysis does not apply to her, pending the outcome of the determination on the existence of an agreement to arbitrate under the Customer's Agreement.
+.
+In light of the Court’s disposition of the motion to compel arbitration of Hall’s claims, the present analysis does not apply to her, pending the outcome of the determination on the existence of an agreement to arbitrate under the Customer’s Agreement.
 See supra note 5.

-[9] Wullfaert does not have a § 20(a) cause of action against Camp because he had left the Wilmington office prior to Wullfaert's opening her account.
+.
+Wullfaert does not have a § 20(a) cause of action against Camp because he had left the Wilmington office prior to Wullfaert’s opening her account.
 See supra p.
 271.

-[10] Four plaintiffs also claim Prudential-Bache failed to warn them when Mieczkowski solicited their account for a new firm in August, 1985.
+.
+Four plaintiffs also claim Prudential-Bache failed to warn them when Mieczkowski solicited their account for a new firm in August, 1985.

-[11] The state law claims of the Doughertys and Snyder will be arbitrated, according to the provisions of their Customer Agreements.
+.
+The state law claims of the Doughertys and Snyder will be arbitrated, according to the provisions of their Customer Agreements.